-Qualcomm Inc. (QCOM) Stock Analysis — Price Target, Avoid Rating & DCF Valuation (2026)
+Qualcomm Inc. (QCOM) Stock Analysis - Price Target, Buy Rating & DCF Valuation (2026)

 QCOM Price Target & Rating

-• Bear catalyst: Apple modem transition accelerates to 2026 models OR Arm licensing dispute results in architecture royalty hike >25%
+• Bear catalyst: Data center revenue misses FY2027 $5B target; hyperscaler ASIC delays beyond Q1 2027; Apple modem in-house transition accelerates to 2026 models; Arm licensing dispute results in architecture royalty hike >25%; stock breaks $190

 Best useCore large-cap Technology holding — not a source of diversified sector exposure